jphillips409/TAMU24-Merged-Janus-ADC-Unpacker/README.md

 But fear not, with this guide in hand you will be safe and secure on your journey to unpacked and analyzed data.

+All of the cpp and header files should be placed with a subdirectory called "src" which should be inside the directory that contains the Makefile.
+Unless, of course, you want to edit the Makefile to have the cpp and header files somewhere else.

 This code has 5 components: